tektutor/conan-march-2026/Day1/README.md

 - Conan v1.x
   - Treats dependencies more like a flat list
   - It often struggles with diamond dependencies
-  - where two libraries depend on differnt versions of a third library
+  - where two libraries depend on different versions of a third library
   - requires complex workaround to deal with the diamond dependency issue
 - Conan v2.x
   - Built on a rigorous dependency graph model
-  - every version conflict or configuration mismatch is caught during the intial graph resolution, before a single file is downloaded
+  - every version conflict or configuration mismatch is caught during the initial graph resolution, before a single file is downloaded
-  - I wouldn't say diamond dependency issue will not happen in Conan v2.x, whenever it encounters such dependency issues, it will let us manually resolve that like how git handles the automatic merge, in case it files a merge conflict which can't be automatically resolved, it will report the issue and let us deal with it manually
+  - I wouldn't say diamond dependency issue will not happen in Conan v2.x, whenever it encounters such dependency issues, it will let us manually resolve that like how git handles the automatic merge, in case it finds a merge conflict which can't be automatically resolved, it will report the issue and let us deal with it manually
 </pre>